Growing Security Concerns Over Payroll Data Protection

 Where Is the Payroll Data Hosted?
 Who Has Access to The Data?

-Virtually all payroll clients with an IT or compliance function will be keen to understand the following when determining the level of risk associated with an Asia payroll outsourcing company hosting confidential HR information:
+Virtually all payroll clients with an IT or compliance function will be keen to understand the following about payroll data protection when determining the level of risk associated with an Asia payroll outsourcing company hosting confidential HR information:

 Where the payroll data is hosted – where will the payroll data be physically hosted?
 Is the server physically owned or leased?
 How is the network structured?